-If you love an easy dessert that requires minimal prep time and no baking then this is for you!
-Layali Lubnan is a semolina pudding that translates to Lebanese nights.
+If you love an easy dessert that requires minimal prep time and no baking then you need to try Layali Lubnan!
+It is a semolina pudding that translates to Lebanese nights.
 It is very popular in Lebanon hence the name but also throughout the Middle East.
 There are two main layers to Layali Lubnan.
 The first is the semolina pudding which is then topped with a layer of ashta (clotted cream).
 This dessert is then topped with an abundance of chopped pistachios for needed crunch and color.
 Lastly, once completely chilled and ready to be served; it is doused in simple syrup which is where the sweetness comes from in this dessert.

 So, as you can see there are just a few steps and an easy one is quite easy making this a super convenient dessert especially during Ramadan.
 It can be made ahead of time which is super convenient and enjoyed for days to come as it stores in the fridge.
 Most of the ingredients for this semolina pudding can be found in an Arab pantry and if not/ in any Middle Eastern grocery store or local supermarkets.